Our providers are well-versed in care for women through all life stages. We endeavor to provide the most beneficial and appropriate care available.

 Our surgeries include surgeries for incontinence, uterine and vaginal surgeries.
 When a malignancy is identified, we refer these to gynecological oncology specialists.

 We are proud to provide breastfeeding support to our expectant mothers.
 If you plan to breastfeed or would like more information about breastfeeding, please schedule your appointment with Rosanna Ledbetter, RN, IBLC, RLC between your 30th and 34th week of pregnancy.

 If you are breastfeeding presently and need help and support, you may also schedule an appointment with Rosanna.
 Some phone consultation is available.

 Urodynamic testing is a procedure that looks at how well the bladder, sphincters and urethra are storing and releasing urine.
 Most urodynamic tests focus on the bladder's ability to hold urine and to voluntarily empty steadily and completely.
 Urodynamic tests can also show whether the bladder is having involuntary contractions that cause urine leakage.

 Some symptoms suggesting need for urodynamic testing may include:

 Ultrasounds are performed by using high frequency sound waves which are reflected off organs and are recorded.
 We offer obstetrical and 4-D as well as gynecological ultrasounds.

-We are proud to offer 4-D ultrasound services to our patients and non-patients.
+We are proud to offer 4-D ultrasound services to our patients.
 Ultrasound must be paid for prior to service.
 Please call our office for pricing.
-4-D ultrasounds are recorded onto a CD that we provide.

 Mammograms are used to diagnose breast problems.
 Self breast examinations and breast checks from your provider are two of the best ways to detect breast cancer.